zubayrali/zubayrali.xyz/content/posts/Life on the Internet.md

 I've always had this creeping feeling that somehow we're being manipulated by these platforms; that they're messing with our individuality.

 > If you are ever tempted to look for outside approval, realize that you have compromised your integrity.
-If you need a witness, be your own.
+If you need a witness, be your own. - Epictetus

-Epictetus
+Around 2015-16, everybody I knew was going on these "shoots", to take pictures for their FB and IG feeds.

-In 2018, everybody was going on these "shoots", to take pictures for their feeds.
-Going out was not just something people did for fun, but they had a clear agenda of taking "Instagrammable" pictures, fake candid(“plandids”).
+Going out did not feel like something people did for fun, they had a clear agenda of taking "Instagrammable" pictures, fake candid(“plandids”).
 You went home and start editing those pictures, I've known guys who'd face tune their facial features to look more "Instaworthy" and search for captions on Google and slap it on whether it was relevant to the picture or not as long as it sounded "cool".

 All of this to project some kind of personality/image.
 Some uniqueness among the hundred others who were doing literally the same thing.
 In the search for uniqueness, they lost their individuality.